15-150: Principles of Functional Programming (Fall 2020)

 ensure that the generated files contain the correct

-The tgz file needs to be submitted to
+The zip file needs to be submitted to the code part of the

-It will immediately run a series of tests on your code and give you a
+It will immediately run a series of tests and give you a

 score with some feedback.
 Make sure to check it!
 If your code does not